TarsoLucas/Tarso_Netflix_Clone/README.md

 Tarso_Netflix_Clone

-DIO exercise to create my own version of a netflix initial page
+DIO exercise - creating my own version of a netflix initial page

 using vanilla css and jquery carousel